astrolabsoftware/fink-website/content/post/2023-01-25-fink-update.md

 ## Thanks

-Fink is a community-driven broker, and this work would not be possible without all the science team behind the design and implementation of all these science modules.
+Fink is a community-driven broker, and this work would not be possible without all the science teams behind the design and implementation of all these science modules.
 Particular thanks to
 - Anomaly detection: Igor, Maria
 - 4LAC, 3HSP: Jonathan, Jean-Philippe
 - T2: Tarek
-- Mangrove: the GRANDMA team: Sarah, Theophile, Michael, and all the observers!
+- Mangrove: the GRANDMA team, Sarah, Theophile, Michael, and all the observers!